EirGrid

 EirGrid Community Heroes National GAA Volunteer Competition

-Nationwide competition to recognise Ireland’s most inspirational GAA volunteers
+Nationwide competition recognises Ireland’s most inspirational GAA volunteers

-EirGrid, the operator and developer of Ireland’s electricity grid, and official Timing Partner of the GAA and Camogie Championships, has launched its GAA Community Heroes Campaign for 2026.
+EirGrid, the operator and developer of Ireland’s electricity grid, and official Timing Partner of the GAA and Camogie Championships, is celebrating outstanding GAA volunteers who give their time to their clubs, in our Community Heroes Campaign for 2026.

 Now in its second year, the campaign recognises the role GAA volunteers play in enriching and sustaining communities around the country through a nationwide competition.
 It also reflects EirGrid’s broader commitment and emphasis on engaging with local communities.